 5:21-22).
 The Bible adds that everyone has sinned (Romans

-3:22) and that the mandatory sentence for sin is the death penalty (Romans
+3:22) and that the penalty mandated for sin is death (Romans

 6:23).
 That's the bad news.

 out.
-But neither could a God of justice simply let our sins slip by since
+But neither could a just God simply let sins slip by since

-turning a blind eye to injustice wouldn't be just.
+turning a blind eye to crime isn't just.
 So what did God do?
 He came and took our

-If that is tricky to understand, imagine that you have been found guilty of a crime which carries
+If that is tricky to understand, imagine you've been found guilty of a crime

 death penalty.
 At your sentencing, you stand before the judge, who happens to be